rogawdi/NSCLC-Medicaid-Expansion/README.md

 Citation
 If you use this code or build upon this work, please cite our paper (once published) and acknowledge this repository.

 Rohin Gawdi.
-Effects of State-Wide Medicaid Expansion on Resectable Non–Small Cell Lung Cancer Survival.
+Effect of State-Wide Medicaid Expansion on Resectable Non–Small Cell Lung Cancer Survival.
 [Journal once available].
 2025.
 [DOI once available]